Impact Grants

 If you have questions, contact Karen Dugas, Research Innovation core manager or Valerie Kahn, managing director.

-This funding program is made possible through the generous funding provided through the Frances and Kenneth Eisenberg Translational Research Award, the Frances and Kenneth Eisenberg Scholar Award, the John F. Greden Legacy Research Fund and the Rachel Upjohn Clinical Scholar Award.
+This funding program is made possible through the generous funding provided through the Jack L. Berman M.D. and Barbara A. Berman Ph.D.
+Depression Research Award, the Frances and Kenneth Eisenberg Emerging Scholar Award, the Frances and Kenneth Eisenberg Translational Research Award, the John F. Greden M.D.
+Legacy Research Fund, the Oscar Stern Award for Depression Research and the Rachel Upjohn Clinical Scholar Award.